-Your health and wellness affect almost every aspect of life.
-Find out about this interesting relationship between your health and your path in life.
+Your health and wellness affect every aspect of life.
+So, maximizing your health is essential to get the most out of life.
+Find out about this exciting relationship between your health and your spiritual path.

 Six Dimensions of Wellness

 These dimensions or elements explain how to leverage all aspects of our lives to achieve better overall health.
 So, maximizing your health is a matter of applying this knowledge.
 It’s easy to focus on just one thing or one dimension.
 If you affect one element, it can affect the others in ways that aren’t immediately apparent.
 The goal is to achieve the proper balance to be healthy and durable.

 The first step is to make an honest assessment of each dimension.
 If you Understand your relationship to these six dimensions of wellness, you can make the adjustments.

 Wholeness is the condition of complete harmony and health.
 Each dimension has its own focus, but they work together when in balance to give us our ultimate state of wellness.
 A deficiency in one dimension affects the others, but an increase in one doesn’t always result in positive changes in the others.
 As we become whole and balanced, we attain our highest level of wellness.

 This dimension recognizes the need of personal satisfaction in our work.
 Occupational wellness follows these tenets:

 - It is better to choose a career consistent with our values, interests, and beliefs than to select one that creates conflict with essential elements.